yodaqua/zato-apitest/README.md

 Available steps
 ---------------

+All the default steps are listed below.
+You're also encouraged to [browse the usage examples] (./docs/steps).

 Section | Part    | Pattern                                                                                                     | Notes                                                                                                                                                            | Details
 --------|---------|-------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------
 HTTP    | Given   | ```address "{address}"```                                                                                   | An address of the API to invoke                                                                                                                                  | [Details] ()